Skip to main content

 Target TOR dartboard

-The Target TOR is Target’s flagship dartboard.
+The TOR is Target’s flagship board.
 It uses premium Madagascan sisal (215-MDG grade) rather than the East African sisal found in Winmau boards.
-Madagascan sisal has different characteristics—it’s softer and more receptive to dart penetration.
+Madagascan sisal is softer and more receptive to dart penetration; whether this is preferable to Kenyan sisal is a matter of preference among experienced players.

 Key Features: